Always Putting You and Your Family's Needs First

 Divorce is a difficult process, but one that can ultimately lead to a more positive future if handled correctly.
 A long, drawn-out divorce can quickly become expensive and be immensely draining.
 At Daniels Law, P.A., Attorney Theresa Daniels provides solutions that resolve divorce cases as smoothly as possible.
 Call today to learn more about what to do next.

 Attorney Theresa Daniels has devoted her practice to serving the people of Lee County since the start of her career.
 With attention to detail, she has a background advocating for people from all walks of life who face real struggles.
 She can address all types of cases related to ending a marriage, including alimony and child support.
+Theresa Daniels is also an experienced attorney when it comes to paternity cases.
+If you are seeking legal assistance from a law firm for a paternity case, she can provide you with the knowledgeable representation you need.
+Theresa understands the sensitive nature of these cases, and will work diligently to help you reach a resolution that meets your needs.

 With an AV Preeminent® Rating by Martindale-Hubbell®, our experienced and compassionate attorney can help ensure the best possible outcome for your case.